|« PreviousNext »|

 You can use these temporary security credentials in making requests to Amazon S3.
 The API libraries compute the necessary signature value using those credentials to authenticate your request.
 If you send requests using expired credentials, Amazon S3 denies the request.

 For information on signing requests using temporary security credentials in your REST API requests, see Signing and Authenticating REST Requests.
-For information about sending requests using AWS SDKs, see Making Requests using AWS SDKs.
+For information about sending requests using AWS SDKs, see Making Requests Using the AWS SDKs.

 For more information about IAM support for temporary security credentials, see Granting Temporary Access to Your AWS Resources in Using IAM.